Miodrag Belodedici: Early years

 Between 1981 and 1987, Belodedici made several appearances for Romania's under-18, under-21 and Olympic teams.

 Belodedici played 55 matches and scored five goals for Romania, making his debut on 31 July 1984 – aged 20 – under coach Mircea Lucescu in a 1–0 friendly win over China.
 He played six matches and scored one goal in a 5–1 victory against Albania in the Euro 1988 qualifiers.
 Subsequently, he played two matches during the successful 1990 World Cup qualifiers.
 However, he missed the final tournament due to his defection to Yugoslavia.

 1994 World Cup

 Belodedici made eight appearances during the 1994 World Cup qualifiers.
 In the final tournament group stage, Romania's "Golden Generation" earned victories over Colombia and the United States, then defeated Argentina 3–2 in the round of 16.
 Subsequently, they were eliminated by Sweden after the penalty shoot-out in the quarter-finals, with Belodedici missing the last spot kick.
 He played as a starter in all five games under coach Anghel Iordănescu.

+On 11 July 1994, Belodedici was named Honorary Citizen of Bucharest for "representing Romania brilliantly at the 1994 World Cup in the United States of America".